SSWConsulting/SSW.Rules.Content/rules/hand-over-projects/rule.md

 It's essential to initiate the handover planning as soon as a transition is known.
 Review the project with the selected team member who will take over.
 Schedule a handover meeting with high priority.

+Tip: If you are leaving a company, ideally your handover should be done as soon as possible so that the developer taking over can work with them while you're still available and they can ask questions.

 **The handover is the responsibility of the person transitioning away from the project**

 ![Figure: This is not how you hand over a project](handover-project.gif)